“I enjoy working with Charlotte because she is efficient, commercial and responsive.” Chambers & Partners 2023

 Charlotte undertook her pupillage at Hogarth Chambers in 2012-2013 and has been a tenant since September 2013.
 Charlotte’s practice includes the full-range of soft intellectual property, including trade marks, passing off, copyright, design right and related commercial matters.
-She regularly appears in both the High Court and the IPEC (including the small claims track) for trials, CMCs and interim applications, including interim injunctions, both as a junior and in her own right.
+She regularly appears in the IPEC, the High Court, the Court of Appeal, the General Court and the Trade Marks Registry, both as a junior and in her own right.

-In particular, Charlotte is becoming a trade mark specialist.
-She registered the most appearances as Counsel at the UKIPO in 2019, 2018 and 2017 (according to the CITMA Review) and regularly conducts appeals before the Appointed Person and the High Court, as well as matters before the EUIPO and the General Court.
+Charlotte specialises in trade marks.
+She has registered the most appearances as Counsel at the UKIPO in the five years 2016 to 2020 (according to the CITMA Review) and registered the second most appearances in 2021, despite being on maternity leave.
+She also regularly conducts appeals before the Appointed Person and the High Court, as well as matters before the EUIPO and the General Court.
 Charlotte also teaches on the Professional Certificate in Trade Mark Practice for Trade Mark Attorneys course at Nottingham Law School.

 Charlotte is a contributor to Copinger & Skone-James on Copyright.
 She was also awarded the AIPPI Prize for 2015 for her contribution to the UK’s responses to AIPPI’s “Questions” for 2015.

-Prior to coming to the Bar, Charlotte was a Scholar of Emmanuel College, Cambridge where she read Law.
-She also helped found Instant Impact Ltd, a graduate and early career recruitment agency.
+Prior to coming to the Bar, Charlotte read Law at Emmanuel College, Cambridge.
+She also helped found Instant Impact Ltd, an in-house recruitment consultancy.
 Instant Impact is now a leading company in its field and Charlotte continues to be involved in its legal and commercial affairs.
 This experience provides Charlotte with a valuable insight when advising commercial clients.